Professor Qihe Tang

 • Climate change and insurance

-He has published over 100 papers resulting in an H index of 43 according to Google Scholar.
+His research has resulted in an H index of 43 according to Google Scholar.
 He has been Principal Investigator/Lead Chief Investigator of various major external grants including 2 from ARC of Australia, 1 from NSF of US, 2 CAE research grants from the Society of Actuaries, and 1 from NSERC of Canada.

-He serves as an Editor of the journal Insurance: Mathematics and Economics, and an Associate Editor of several other journals including Applied Stochastic Models in Business and Industry, Statistics & Probability Letters, and Science China Mathematics.
+He serves as an Editor of the journal Insurance: Mathematics and Economics, and an Associate Editor of several other journals including Applied Stochastic Models in Business and Industry and Science China Mathematics.
 He is an Elected Member of the International Statistical Institute.
 Internally at UNSW Sydney, he holds the positions of Research Director of the School of Risk and Actuarial Studies and Co-Director of the Innovations in Risk, Insurance and Superannuation (IRIS) Knowledge Hub.

 Phone